 In January, 2016 Josh made the move from Austin Texas to Los Angeles.

 “It was one of the hardest things that I’ve ever had to do.
-Leaving everything and everyone that I knew and moving to a place where I knew no one, was a huge leap into the dark, but I knew it was time.”
+Leaving everything and everyone that I've ever known and moving to a place where I knew no one, was a huge leap into the dark, but I knew it was time.”

 He packed everything he could fit into his car and made the 1,200 mile drive to Los Angeles.
 Starting in LA definitely made some challenges.
 Josh was able to recorded a full length album in one week with a producer here in LA, and during that week was working a full time job and not sleeping.